This course is part-time and delivered in monthly two-day blocks as this suits busy leaders and managers.

 MA in Leading & Developing Services

-Once you've completed the above stages you study the units:
+Once you've completed the above stages you study the following units (however they may be undertaken earlier if required)::

-- Preparing for your Service Improvement Project: A Service Improvement Project (SIP) aims to better a service or services.
-You'll learn about an appropriate, systematic and justified methodology in a complex professional area to design an original, intellectually challenging and in-depth SIP action plan for your professional context.
+- Preparing for your Service Improvement Project (PSIP):In this unit you will learn about an appropriate, systematic and justified service improvement methodology, undertake a short literature review, and design an original, intellectually challenging and in-depth SIP action plan for your professional context.

 On this course you will usually be taught by a range of staff with relevant expertise and knowledge appropriate to the content of the unit.
 This will include senior academic staff and qualified professional practitioners.